tobixen/getline-extras/tobixen-thoughts.md

 The interest rate the borrower pays should never become bigger than what the borrower originally approved.
 It can be reduced during the loan term, if more lenders joins in, or if existing lenders decides to reduce the rate.  (this may perhaps be used as an opportunity for lenders that has wished a lower soft-limit to withdraw partially or fully from the loan).

+I will assume the constants "35 days", "125 days", and "installments twice the amount of interests owed" as the decided-upon configuration in the rest of this document, though the details may be adjusted.

 ## Taking up a bigger flex-loan

 Increasing the flex-loan efficiently means replacing the existing loan with a new loan.
 Algorithmically, the end-result should be the same as if the borrower had deposited the full amount owed, and then withdrawn a new and bigger loan.